 Through a Public-Private Partnership, EPCOR completed the design, build and financing of the Wastewater Treatment Plant, which was among one of Canada's largest water infrastructure projects when construction began in 2014.
 EPCOR delivered the facility on time and under budget.

 The City of Regina continues to own the Wastewater treatment plant, which is regulated by the Saskatchewan Water Security Agency, while EPCOR will operate the facility until June 2044.

 Healthier rivers and aquatic life

-The new facility will meet higher effluent quality requirements specifically regarding the reduction of nutrients that can damage to water bodies thus improving conditions for aquatic life" The treatment solutions will also reduce nutrients that can damage the environment from re-entering the river and will improve conditions for any aquatic life in the Wascana Creek and Qu'Appelle River system.
+The new facility now meets higher effluent quality requirements specifically regarding the reduction of nutrients that can cause damage to water bodies thus improving conditions for aquatic life.
+The new treatment solutions will also reduce nutrients that can damage the environment from re-entering the river, helping to improve conditions for aquatic life in the Wascana Creek and Qu'Appelle River system.

 How we treat the wastewater

 In order to accommodate Regina's population growth, the new wastewater treatment plant: